 “These will often be complex issues where the company’s stakeholders may have widely differing views.
 It is important that boards establish the framework that governs their company ‘activism’ – as it is ultimately boards that are accountable for these commitments.”

 There are still a number of Essential Director Update events directors can register for here.
 Join more than 8,000 Australian directors and business leaders countrywide at our largest complimentary event for members.
-If you can’t attend in person, we invite you to register for the November 7 webinar here which is free to AICD members.
 Also download the Essential Director Handbook as well from the AICD website here.